zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 This is English as a Second Language Podcast number  808.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

-This episode like all of our episodes has a Learnin g Guide and that Learning Guide can be found on our website eslpod.com.
+This episode like all of our episodes has a Learning Guide and that Learning Guide can be found on our website eslpod.com.
 Go th ere, become a member, and download the Learning Guide.

 This episode is a dialogue between Johnny and Franc esca about asking for time off, time where you don’t have to work.
 Let's get s tarted.